-A. Deadline

-- I. Bids for spring sports for 2024 (badminton, basketball, cheerleading, curling, rugby, team handball, wrestling) will be reviewed and voted on at the 2022 Annual Planning Meeting (APM).
-The deadline for bids prior to this meeting is November 1. - II.
-Bids for fall sports 2024 (golf, cross country and volleyball) will be reviewed and voted on at the annual general meeting (AGM) held in June 2023.
+- A. Deadline - is November 1. - meeting (AGM) held in June 2023.
 The deadline for bids prior to this meeting is April 1. - III.
-Submit bids to both the ASAA and the zone. - IV.
-If there is more than one bid from a zone, the zone will inform the ASAA office of their choice immediately following their respective zone meeting. - V. Bids will only be considered and voted on one year at a time. - VI.
-A bid form must still be submitted for events that are in rotation.

-B. Executive Committee Review

-- All bids received by the deadline will be reviewed by the ASAA Executive at a meeting prior to the APM or AGM as appropriate.
-The ASAA will work with bid applicants to ensure bids are complete. - II.
-The Executive will either accept or reject applications.
-Accepted applications will be forwarded to the ASAA Board for ratification at the appropriate meeting (APM or AGM).

-C. Board Review & Acceptance
+Submit bids to both the ASAA and the zone. - following their respective zone meeting. - V. Bids will only be considered and voted on one year at a time. - VI.
+A bid form must still be submitted for events that are in rotation. - Β. Executive Committee Review - appropriate.
+The ASAA will work with bid applicants to ensure bids are complete. - for ratification at the appropriate meeting (APM or AGM). - C. Board Review & Acceptance